encord-team/encord-active/docs/docs/installation.md

 ## Docker

-We also provide a docker image which works exctly the same as the cli.
+We also provide a docker image which works exactly the same as the cli.

 ```shell
 docker run -it --rm -p 8501:8501 -p 8000:8000 -v ${PWD}:/data encord/encord-active <command>